Find new potential

 How it works

 Such real-time prediction requires three components: hardware and sensors in the machinery, analytics software and a user dashboard or app.
-Danfoss plans to upgrade its existing Telematics Solutions hardware to work with more data at a higher speed and with more flexible interfaces.
+Danfoss plans to upgrade its existing Telematics Solutions hardware.
+The idea is, to work with more data at a higher speed and with more flexible interfaces.
 “This will make our analytics much more accurate,” says Mayank Singh Aswal.

-Currently, sensors measure data such as pressure, temperature, vehicle speed, pump speed, torque and displacement on components like piston pumps and motors.
-Smart Analytics software can then crunch data points and warn if a component is close to malfunctioning – as the feasibility tests showed.
-By monitoring individual components, we eventually intend to monitor the whole machine, which enables the OEM’s to be in close touch with the machine owners by proactively approaching them for service or maintenance in case analytics systems alerts then regarding a possible malfunction.
-This also is beneficial for Danfoss in terms of parts and service loyalty for both OEM’s as well as end user.
+Currently, sensors measure data such as pressure, temperature, vehicle speed, pump speed, torque and displacement on components.
+For instance, piston pumps and motors.
+Smart Analytics software can then crunch data points and warn if a component is close to malfunctioning.
+This was showed by feasibility tests.
+By monitoring individual components, we eventually intend to monitor the whole machine.
+This enables the OEM’s to be in close touch with the machine owners.
+It proactively approaching them for service or maintenance in case analytics systems alerts then regarding a possible malfunction.
+This also is beneficial for Danfoss in terms of parts and service loyalty.
+For both OEM’s as well as end user.

 Global application development centers